tawanmaurice/EC2-to-RDS-MySQL-Connectivity-Lab-AWS-/README.md

-EC2 to RDS MySQL Connectivity Lab (AWS)
+EC2 → RDS MySQL Private Connectivity Lab (AWS Console) What this demonstrates (why a recruiter should care)
-Overview

-This lab demonstrates secure, private connectivity between an Amazon EC2 instance and an Amazon RDS MySQL database within a VPC.
-The architecture follows AWS best practices by keeping the database private and restricting access using security group references instead of public CIDR ranges.
+This lab proves I can deploy a private RDS MySQL database and securely connect to it from an EC2 instance inside the same VPC using Security Group–to–Security Group access (no public database exposure, no open CIDR ranges).

+In real environments, this pattern is used for:

+Web/app servers connecting to private databases

+Removing public attack surface (no public DB)

+Least-access networking using SG references instead of 0.0.0.0/0

+Target outcome (success criteria)

+✅ EC2 can connect to RDS using the private endpoint
+✅ RDS is not publicly accessible
+✅ RDS inbound rule allows MySQL 3306 only from EC2 Security Group ✅ I can run real SQL operations: create DB, create table, insert, select

-Architecture
+Architecture (high level)

 EC2: Amazon Linux 2023